 Configuration#

-CouchbaseOrm is customarily configured through a couchbase.yml
+CouchbaseOrm is customarily configured through a couchbase.yml file that specifies

 options and clients.
 The simplest configuration is as follows, which configures